DE is Great Stuff!

 DUST FOR LICE AND FLEA CONTROL

-Diatomaceous earth is used as a dust against fleas, lice and other external pests on pigs, dogs, cats and chickens.
+Diatomaceous earth is used as a dust against fleas, lice and other external pests on pigs, dogs, cats, horses, cattle, goats, and chickens.
 Use full strength as a talcum powder to rub into dog and cat coats and in dusting boxes for chickens.

 PARASITE CONTROL IN ANIMALS

 A purely natural product, diatomaceous earth's action against insects is strictly mechanical.
 The microscopically sharp edges of the ground product contact the offending organisms and pierce their protective coatings.
 The parasites then dry out in a few hours and die, passing harmlessly through your animal's digestive system and into the manure pile.

 Beef Cattle: 1% by weight of total dry ration, or free choice.

 Calves: 4 grams in morning milk.

 Dairy Cattle: 1 % by weight of total dry ration, or free choice.

 Dogs: 1 tablespoon per day for large dogs (over 55 lbs); 1 teaspoon per day for small dogs and puppies.